-FOR SAFETY: Before Leaving Or Servicing Machine; Stop On Level Surface, Set Parking Brake.
-And Turn Off Machine.
+FOR SAFETY: Before Leaving Or Servicing Machine; Stop On Level Surface, Set Parking Brake, And Turn Off Machine.

-- 2. Open the filter cover. - Check belt deflection by applying a force of 2 lb (1 kg) to the midpoint of the belt span.
-The belt should deflect 0.09 in (5 mm).
+- 2. Remove the rear panel. - 3.
+Check belt deflection by applying a force of 2 lb (1 kg) to the midpoint of the belt span.
+The belt should deflect 0.09 in (5 mm). - 4.
+To adjust belt tension for machines below serial number 002253, loosen the belt adjusting stud jam nut.
+Tighten the top nut to tighten the drive belt.
+Loosen the top nut to loosen the belt.